patroashish/InsightClient/README.md

 A version of this toolkit was used for the measurements in our CoNEXT 2013 paper: Capturing mobile experience in the wild: a tale of two apps: http://dl.acm.org/citation.cfm?id=2535391

 This repository contains the source code for the client-side Insight implementation.
-To use Insight to collect statistics from their deployed applications, developers only need to add a few lines of code to their applications.
 Before using the Insight client, developers need to setup the Insight servers to collect and store data from the Insight clients.
 The server code and setup instructions are available at the following location: https://github.com/patroashish/InsightServers

-The Insight server has two components:

-1. The main Insight server to collect the aforementioned statistics from the clients.

-2. The ping measurement server performs lightweight network latency measurements over UDP and TCP to measure network latency between the server and the application (over cellular/WiFi).

 To use Insight with your application, include the Insight client code as a library (jar file) or copy the source code directly into the application.
 To package Insight client code as a jar file, export the "com/wisc/insightlib/" directory in the src/ folder.
 Then, add the following lines of code to your android application: